 Setting up a full in-house finance department to meet all your needs is even more time consuming and costly.

 Outsourced management accounting is a process of measuring and recording the financial progress of your company by an outsourced third party.

 To do this effectively, you need somebody who understands both the internal and external factors that affect the profitability in your company.
 Outsourced management accountants have the skills to interpret the information that is being collected and present it in an acceptable and understandable way.

 Larger companies can afford to have an on-site management accountant but for many SMEs the cost is outside of their reach so the most cost-effective way to have a professional and accurate management accounting system for your business is to outsource it to a specialist company (like aperio) who are experts in the area.

 aperio brings together the expertise of a bookkeeper, an accountant and a finance director offering your business the benefits of a complete finance department for a fraction of the cost.
 Outsourced management accounting is much more than just an outsourcing of bookkeeping services.
 It’s about financial analysis and financial reporting.
 And it has more benefits than disadvantages.

-Some of the benefits for Irish SMEs include:
+Some of the benefits of outsourcing for Irish SMEs

 - Better control over the company’s finances.